ComedicChimera/chai-lang.dev/chaisite/docs/content/startup_guide/chapter4.md

 different typed values, the `main` function returns no value, and therefore we are allowed to use it here.

-> Notice that we indent the expression blocks inside if statement -- this is not
+> Notice that we indent the expression blocks inside if expressions -- this is
-> just for code appearance but actually necessary in order for Chai to properly
+> not just for code appearance but actually necessary in order for Chai to
-> process your code when you use `->`.
-If you were to elide the indentations,
+> properly process your code when you use `->`.
+If you were to elide the
-> you would get a syntax error on the `elif`.
-In general, if you are not using
+> indentations, you would get a syntax error on the `elif`.
+In general, if you
-> do blocks as the bodies for your if statements, you must either wrap the block
+> are not using do blocks as the bodies for your if expressions, you must either
-> in parentheses (as shown above) or use indentation to denote that you want the
+> wrap the block in parentheses (as shown above) or use indentation to denote
-> if block to continue (ie. have `elif` and `else` clauses).
+> that you want the if block to continue (ie. have `elif` and `else` clauses).

 All the if expressions we have looked at so far have been **exhaustive** meaning they have a branch for every possible input value.
 However, if branches do not